azsharkawy5/MarketPulse/README.md

 - Ensure email credentials are set if using email notifications.
 - For CORS, adjust `CORS_ALLOWED_ORIGINS` in settings for your frontend domain(s).

+### Fly.io Deployment
+MarketPulse has been deployed to Fly.io as a temporary deployment.
+The app is containerized using Docker and can be easily deployed to Fly.io's global infrastructure.

+**Note**: This is a temporary deployment for testing and demonstration purposes.

 ### AWS Free Tier Deployment
 MarketPulse can be deployed on AWS Free Tier services for cost-effective hosting.
 See the [complete AWS deployment guide](./aws-deployment-guide.md) for detailed instructions.